omegaup/omegaup/frontend/server/src/Controllers/README.md

 ### Description

-- Lists all the courses this user is associated with.
+Lists all the courses this user is associated with.

--
-- Returns courses for which the current user is an admin and
-- for in which the user is a student.
+Returns courses for which the current user is an admin and for in which the user is a student.
--

-\_size

 ### Parameters